A-M-Perez/Quiniela_SQL/README.md

 # Argentinean "Quiniela" SQL

-One of the most popular Argentinean lotteries is called "Quiniela", where people can bet from anywhere in the country and takes place four times a day.
+One of the most popular Argentinean lotteries is called "Quiniela", where people can bet from any location in the country and it takes place four times a day.
 People can bet on any number, at any position (1 to 20), for a specific period of the day (4 of them), province in which the lottery takes place, and number of digits.

 For example, one person can place a bet of $10 to the number 1234, position 1, Quiniela nacional at the period "vespertina".
 Another example, could be the exact same, but only betting at the number 12.